Aeroméxico Connect Flight 2431: Accident

 The flight, number 2431, was operated by Aeroméxico Connect and was a regularly scheduled flight from Durango International Airport to Mexico City International Airport.
 Originally scheduled to leave at 2:56 p.m.
 Central Time (UTC−06:00), the departure was slightly delayed when the first officer observed a fuel leak from the number one engine and asked maintenance crews to investigate.
-Crews eventually concluded that the rate of leakage was within safe limits.
+Crews eventually concluded that the rate of leakage was within safe limits and cleared the plane for flight.
 The aircraft left the gate at 3:14 p.m. and headed toward the end of runway 03.
 As the plane taxied, rain started to fall with increasing intensity, accompanied by strong gusts of wind.
-At 3:18p.m., the air traffic controller reported 20 knot winds from 90 degrees.
-The flight information service for the airport published an updated weather report at 3:18p.m. indicating the presence of thunderstorms and rain, reduced visibility, and the presence of cumulonimbus clouds.
+At 3:18, the air traffic controller reported 20 knot winds from 90 degrees.
+The flight information service for the airport published an updated weather report at 3:18 indicating the presence of thunderstorms and rain, reduced visibility, and the presence of cumulonimbus clouds.
 The air traffic controller did not see this update because he was working alone and was attending to Flight 2431.
-The rain became so heavy that the tower could not see the runway.
-Even though the controller was in the best position to see the deteriorating weather conditions, he did not inform the aircraft about any of his observations.
-The flight was cleared for takeoff at 3:21p.m.
-Severe wind gusts caused several trees to become uprooted at the airport, knocking down power and communication lines.
-A special weather update was sent out by the flight information service at 3:22p.m. warning of thunderstorms and rain, 0 feet of visibility and a decrease in the ceiling to 0 feet, but this report was never received by the tower controller due to the power outage.
+The rain became so heavy that the controller in the tower could not see the runway.
+Even though the controller was in the best position to see the deteriorating weather conditions, he did not notify the aircraft about any of his observations.
+The flight was cleared for takeoff at 3:21.
+Severe wind gusts uprooted several trees at the airport, knocking out power and communication lines.
+A special weather update was sent out by the flight information service at 3:22, warning of thunderstorms, 0 feet of visibility and a decrease in the ceiling to 0 feet, but this report was never received by the tower controller due to the power outage.

 The aircraft proceeded down the runway.
 After it reached a speed of 147 knot, the pilot flying the plane rotated the controls to bring the aircraft airborne, and raised the gear when the craft was 2 ft above the runway.
 The plane began its takeoff with a headwind, but the winds quickly shifted to a right crosswind of 11 knot, increasing to 33 knot as the plane proceeded down the runway.
 The plane had reached its maximum altitude of about 30 ft and a maximum indicated airspeed of 151 knot when the wind direction suddenly shifted to a 24 knot tailwind.
 The plane rapidly lost airspeed and altitude, and an audible alarm of "DON'T SINK" sounded in the cockpit.
 Five seconds later, the left wing struck the runway, and both engines broke away from the wings.
 The plane skidded off the runway and came to rest about 300 m beyond the end of the runway.
 All 103 people on board the plane were able to evacuate and survived the crash before a fire broke out that destroyed the aircraft.